 ABSTRACT

-The demand for geographical indication (GI) rice has increased amongst Chinese consumers, which potentially results in a high risk of adulteration due to its high value and limited production.
-This study aims to develop a novel strategy of non-targeted data analysis to determine geographical origins of Chinese GI rice based on multi-elemental profiling obtained by inductively coupled plasma mass spectrometry (ICP-MS).
-One hundred thirty-one samples from six types of Chinese GI rice were analyzedand the entire dataset was then separated as training set and testing set.
-Coupled with feature selection (reliefF algorithm), two machine learning algorithms, support vector machines (SVM) and random forest (RF), were implemented to contruct classifiers with the training set, aiming to predict the origins of GI rice; following this, the classifiers were validated on the testing set.
-For both SVM and RF, four elements (Al, Rb, B, and Na) only could enable the prediction with 100% accuracy.
-These results demonstrate the feasibility of ICP-MS combined with machine learning techniques as an effective strategy for authentication of GI rice in China.
+The demand for geographical indication (GI) rice has increased amongst Chinese consumers, which makes the GI rice is at high risk of adulteration due to its high value and limited production.
+This study aimed to develop a novel strategy to determine geographical origins of Chinese GI rice, which was non-targeted data analysis based on multi-elemental profiling using inductively coupled plasma mass spectrometry (ICP-MS).
+One hundred and thirty-one samples from six types of Chinese GI rice were analyzed, and xx% and xx% of the dataset were used as training set and testing set respectively.
+Two machine learning algorithms, support vector machines (SVM) and random forest (RF), along with feature slection (relief algorithm) were implemented to build classificaition models.
+For both SVM and RF, four elements (Al, Rb, B, and Na) only could enable the prediction of geographical origins with 100% accuracy.
+These results demonstrated the feasibility of using ICP-MS combined with machine learning techniques as an effective strategy for authentication of GI rice in China.

 KEYWORDS

-Rice, ICP-MS, Geographical indication, machine learning, feature selection, Chemometrics
+rice, ICP-MS, Geographical Indication, machine learning, feature selection, chemometrics

 INTRODUCTION

 In the current world of globalization, geographical authentication of food materials has emerged as an important issue, which is crucial for both quality assurance and food safety1.
 The notion of geographical indication (GI) first originated from the 19th century in Europe, with the purpose of protecting industrial property rights2.
 Nowadays, products with GI certification generally possess given quality, reputations or other characteristics attributable to geographical origins3, thus making it possible for them to be differentiated from competitors’.
 According to the European Union (EU) quality schemes, three different systems have been enforced to protect the origin integrity of agroproducts and food: protected designation of origin (PDO), protected geographical indication (PGI) and traditional specialties guaranteed (TSG)4.
-Currently in China, State Administration for Industry and Commerce/ the Trademark Office (SAIC/TMO), the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), and the Ministry of Agriculture (MoA) are supervising and protecting GIs from different aspects or direction, at the administrative level5.
+Currently in China, three government sectors supervise and protect GIs from different aspects at the administrative level5, including the State Administration for Industry and Commerce/ the Trademark Office (SAIC/TMO), the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), and the Ministry of Agriculture (MoA).

 Rice (Oryza sativa L.) is among the world’s top three largest food crops and is a staple food for nearly 50% of the world population.
-China is leading in the rice paddy production in the world, with 214.4 million metric tons in 20176; and with the increasing living standard, there is a growing demand domestically for rice with traceable origins7.
-For example, Wuchang rice, one of GI rice produced in Heilongjiang Province in China’s northeast region, is known for its superior quality and unique sensory characteristics.
-Due to the gap between the limited production and high market demand, the price of Wuchang rice is roughly twice than that of other domestic rice, making it vulnerable to adulteration such as partial substitution and fraudulent labeling8,9.
-Therefore, determination of geographical origins of rice is of great importance to protect the rights of farmers, retailers and consumers3.
+China is leading in the rice paddy production in the world, with 214.4 million metric tons in 20176.With the improvement of living standard, there is a growing demand domestically for rice with traceable origins7.
+For example, Wuchang rice, one of GI rices produced in Heilongjiang province in China’s northeast region, is known for its superior quality and unique sensory characteristics.
+Due to the gap between the limited production and the high market demand, the price of Wuchang rice is roughly twice than that of other domestic rices, making WuChang riceit vulnerable to be adutered such as partial substitution and fraudulent labeling8,9.
+Therefore, determination of geographical origins of rice is of great importance for protecting the rights of farmers, retailers and consumers3.